 - Duodenal Switch is somewhat reversible; the malabsorptive aspect can be reversed, and then act like a gastric sleeve surgery.

-- Patients can consume a wide range of foods, similar to gastric sleeve.
+- Patients can consume a broad range of foods, similar to gastric sleeve.

 - Dumping syndrome is a lot less common, unlike gastric bypass surgery.

 Disadvantages of Duodenal Switch

 - Requires lifelong dietary supplements to combat the malabsorption.

 - The stomach increases in size and does not reverse.

-- Gallstones are somewhat common with duodenal switch, as with another weight loss surgery.
+- Gallstones are somewhat familiar with duodenal switch, as with another weight loss surgery.

 Am I a Candidate for Duodenal Switch

 Duodenal Switch is a powerful weight loss surgery that requires a patient with greater life-threatening diseases more than other surgeries.
-Because of duodenal switch high expected weight loss, patients will be required meet these requirements:
+Because of duodenal switch high expected weight loss, patients will be necessary these requirements:

-- Patients typically are required to have a body mass index of 40 or more.
+- Patients typically are needed to have a body mass index of 40 or more.

-- Patients with BMI of 35 can be candidates for duodenal switch as long as they have co-morbidities including type two diabetes, hypertension, high blood pressure, or other diseases.
+- Patients with BMI of 35 can be candidates for the duodenal switch as long as they have co-morbidities including type two diabetes, hypertension, high blood pressure, or other diseases.

 Diet After Surgery

-The daily supplements after Duodenal Switch procedure are crucial to help prevent nutritional deficiencies.
+The daily supplements after Duodenal Switch procedure are crucial to helping prevent nutritional deficiencies.
 The American Society for Metabolic and Bariatric Surgery (ASMBS) recommends: